MeshkatShB/meshkatshb.github.io/_posts/2025-01-07-ai-assistants-agents-rag.md

 ## Key Takeaway

 While **AI Assistants** provide a foundational conversational AI experience, **AI Agents** and **RAG Agents** enhance these capabilities through real-world interaction and dynamic knowledge retrieval.
 These advanced systems enable greater task precision, improved performance, and personalized user experiences, paving the way for more practical and effective AI applications.

-What do you think about the evolution of AI capabilities?
-Share your insights in the comments below.